Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Suns

 - This season, he's accounted for 6.2% of his team's three-pointers made, averaging 0.9 per game.

-- The Suns concede 111.6 points per game, sixth-ranked in the NBA.
+- On defense, the Suns have given up 111.6 points per game, which is sixth-best in the NBA.

-- The Suns are the 11th-ranked squad in the NBA, giving up 42.9 rebounds per contest.
+- The Suns are the 11th-ranked team in the league, conceding 42.9 rebounds per game.

-- In terms of assists, the Suns have given up 23.4 per game, third in the league.
+- Allowing 23.4 assists per contest, the Suns are the third-ranked team in the league.

-- Looking at 3-pointers, the Suns are ranked third in the league, giving up 11.4 makes per game.
+- Looking at 3-pointers, the Suns have conceded 11.4 makes per contest, third in the league.

 Aaron Gordon vs. the Suns